snowdrop/k8s-infra/ansible/README-oc.md

 ## Instructions

-- To create an all in one cluster using the oc cluster role, then it is required to first generate an inventory file If the the IP address of the VM is `192.168.99.50`, then the command to be executed
+- To create an all in one cluster using the oc cluster role, then it is required to first generate an inventory file.
+  If the the IP address of the VM is `192.168.99.50`, then the command to be executed is

   ```bash
   cd ansible/